adtzlr/felupe-web/README.md

 > Never run `!pip install felupe[all]` in a MyBinder environment because this downloads `vtk` via pip and breaks the interactive outputs.

 ## Google Colab
 Computations are performed in virtual machines with limited memory.
 Colab offers Pro plans providing more memory and computation power.
-Visualizations of the simulation model are not possible in Colab.
+Visualizations of the simulation model are not possible in Colab, i.e. `felupe.Result` is not available in Colab.